dflook/terraform-github-actions/terraform-remote-state/README.md

 ## Outputs

-An output will be created for each root-level output in the terraform remote state.
+An output will be created for each root-level output in the Terraform remote state.

 For example, with a remote state that has an output created using:
 ```hcl